What are motors? Which motors can be used for robotic applications? Which motor for which robot?

 - A rotating magnetic field is created, making the rotor's magnet turns to "catch" the changing poles:

-An important cons is the price, more expensive than their cousins brushed motors.
-It’s explained by many factors (winding construction, magnets, some electronic parts, etc.).
+A significant con is the price, more expensive than their cousins brushed motors.
+It's explained by many factors (winding construction, magnets, some electronic parts, etc.).

 Many famous robots have brushless DC motors as well as brushed motors.
-However, being more expensive and more complicated to control than brushed motors, “cheap” robots and toy robots may not provide any BLDC inside.
+However, being more expensive and complicated to control than brushed motors, "cheap" robots and toy robots may not provide any BLDC inside.

 Before switching to the next category

-Cons are that some of them won’t fit for the application you chose.
+Cons are that some of them won't fit the application you chose.
 Also, many servomotors have bad quality and poor control.

-Any DC motor could be made a servomotor at the condition you add the sensor, reduction and control functions.
+Any DC motor could be made a servomotor at the condition you add the sensor, reduction, and control functions.
 Now you know that it already exists as a whole.
 Neat.

-Actually, servomotors are more often used for personal robotic projects.
+Actually, servo motors are more often used for personal robotic projects.
 Why is that?
 Because a servomotor is cheap compared to all the functions it provides (motorization, reduction, sensor, closed-loop control).
-You may not happen to have a lot of money to carry on personal projects, and find yourself facing this choice:
+You may not happen to have a lot of money to carry on personal projects and find yourself facing this choice:

 - find a DC motor, design a reduction, and dig yourself deep into the jungle of motor control, which can take weeks, if not months; or

-The choice is kind of obvious.
+The choice is obvious.